Helping you and your child stay on top of asthma

 4. Get your child into good habits

 One day, your child will have to manage their asthma on their own.
 So it’s a good idea to make sure they’re used to going to regular asthma reviews and talking to the GP or asthma nurse about their asthma.
 If they’re old enough, you could involve them with the review and encourage them to ask a few questions.
-This will help them – and you - feel more confident they’ll be able to manage their own asthma when the time comes.
+This will help them - and you - feel more confident that they’ll be able to manage their own asthma when they’re older.

 “We can’t avoid cold weather, colds or dust so I know the best way of keeping the boys’ asthma under control is by taking them to asthma reviews with the asthma nurse every six months.
 We sometimes see our GP in between, too.”
 Anna Bonnett, mum to Gabriel, 10, and Beau, 5.